Cultural Muslims: Azerbaijan

 According to a 2009 Gallup Poll, Azerbaijan is one of the most irreligious countries in the Muslim world, with about 54% of respondents indicating the importance of religion in their life as little or none.
-The same poll indicates that only 21% of the respondents has attended on religious services.
+The same poll indicates that only 21% of the respondents have attended religious services.
 Gallup International indicated that only 34% of Azerbaijanis adhere to religious practices, and ranked Azerbaijan the 13th least religious country from data compiled in 2005, 2008 and 2015.
 It is a secular country by its constitution, and according to James Reynolds of BBC News one of the goals of the secular government of Azerbaijan is to "check the spread of political Islam".

 Bangladesh

-Some Bangladeshis are nominal or cultural Muslims, in a Pew research centre survey of Muslim Bangladeshis in 2012, religion was important for 81%, while 39% prayed, around 53% went to a mosque, 78% gave zakat (alms) and 96% expressed a belief in God and Muhammad.
+Some Bangladeshis are nominal or cultural Muslims, in a Pew research center survey of Muslim Bangladeshis in 2012, religion was important for 81%, while 39% prayed, around 53% went to a mosque, 78% gave zakat (alms) and 96% expressed a belief in God and Muhammad.

 Belgium

 Surveys conducted 1994 and 1996 observed a decrease in religiosity based on lowering mosque participation, less frequent prayer, dropping importance attached to a religious education, etc. This decrease in religiosity was more visible in younger Muslims; however, other more recent studies show that while participation in religious activities among young Muslims is reducing, they are more likely to identify with Islam culturally.

 A 2005 Université Libre de Bruxelles study estimated that about 10% of the Muslim population in Belgium are "practicing Muslims".
-A 2009 survey found that the majority of Muslims in Belgium supported "separation between religion and state."
+A 2009 survey found that the majority of Muslims in Belgium supported "separation between religion and state".
 A 2010 study found that while Muslims put great emphasis on religious freedom and the overwhelming majority stated people should be free to leave Islam if they wanted, they were less comfortable with the idea of Muslims marrying non-Muslims.

 Bosnia and Herzegovina

 Bosniaks have been described as "Cultural Muslims" or "Progressive Muslims".
 Bosnian Muslims tend to often be described as moderate, secular and European-oriented compared to other Muslim groups.
-In a Pew research centre survey of Muslim Bosnians in 2012, religion was important religion was important for 36%, while 14% prayed and around 14% went to a mosque.
+In a Pew research center survey of Muslim Bosnians in 2012, religion was important for 36%, while 14% prayed and around 14% went to a mosque.